 Addiction Group allows clients an opportunity to share with their peers, as well as with staff, any issues they are having related to their drug and alcohol addiction.
 Additionally, clients may share homework assignments with the group in order to get feedback and support.
 Another piece of Addiction Group is a form of narrative therapy called an “addiction history.”
 This group allows a client the opportunity to share their personal battle with drugs and/or alcohol and is a powerful experience for everyone involved in the group.

-After a full morning, clients leave the treatment facility for lunch; some individuals like to eat at their apartment, while others opt to go to a local restaurant with other peers.
+After a full morning, clients leave the treatment facility for lunch; some individuals like to eat at their residence, while others opt to go to a local restaurant with other peers.

 Clients attend a variety of workshops on topics ranging anywhere from anger to shame/guilt to grief/loss to medical issues related to the use of drugs/alcohol.
 These are interactive lectures with room provided for personal reflection and discussion throughout.